 Cons

-- Not a general-purpose CMS — limited if you need complex content types beyond posts and pages
+- Not a general-purpose CMS: limited when you need complex content types beyond posts and pages

-- Self-hosting needs Node.js, MySQL, and a reverse proxy — more complex than static sites
+- Self-hosting requires Node.js, MySQL, and a reverse proxy

-- Fewer themes and integrations than WordPress's massive ecosystem
+- Fewer themes and integrations than WordPress's ecosystem

 License and Hosting